 The four-layered construction includes an outer and inner mesh.
 The mesh provides a larger open area for superior airflow.
 The design is also incorporated with a Velcro pre-filter.

-You can use the Vivosun as an exhaust or intake filter in different configurations, such as with ventilation ducts, air exchange fans, and six-inch inline fan.
+You can use the Vivosun as a carbon filter fan combo.
+It has an exhaust or intake filter in different configurations, such as with ventilation ducts, air exchange fans, and six-inch inline fan.

 - Outer and inner mesh allows for effective airflow